 A pioneering British DJ whose radio shows became an essential underground pipeline for jazz-funk, shaping the sound of a generation.

-In the 1970s and 80s, when mainstream radio largely ignored black American music, Robbie Vincent’s voice on BBC Radio London was a lifeline.
-His weekend shows were not just broadcasts; they were curated journeys into jazz-funk, soul, and fusion, delivered with a presenter's passion that felt more like a knowledgeable friend sharing secrets.
-Vincent didn't just play records; he championed a culture, introducing UK audiences to artists like Roy Ayers, George Benson, and Patrice Rushen long before they crossed over.
-His influence extended beyond the airwaves into London's club scene, where his live DJ sets cemented his reputation.
-Winning Independent Radio Personality of the Year in 1995 was a formal acknowledgment of what listeners already knew: Vincent had an unmatched ear and a genuine, unpretentious zeal that made complex, instrumental music accessible and thrilling.
-He built a community of fans who trusted his taste implicitly.
+Robbie Vincent introduced UK audiences to Roy Ayers, George Benson, and Patrice Rushen on BBC Radio London, championing black American music when mainstream radio largely ignored it.
+His weekend shows were curated journeys into jazz-funk, soul, and fusion, delivered with a presenter's passion that felt like a knowledgeable friend sharing secrets.
+Vincent extended his influence beyond the airwaves into London's club scene with his live DJ sets.
+He won Independent Radio Personality of the Year in 1995, formal acknowledgment of what listeners already knew: he had an unmatched ear and a genuine zeal that made complex instrumental music accessible and thrilling.
+Vincent built a community of fans who trusted his taste implicitly.

 1946–1964